 You can safely invest in index funds through mutual fund companies or as an index ETF directly through your broker.
-Investing in an index fund ETF is the most cost-effective, liquid, and efficient way to invest in an index.
+Investing in an index fund ETF is the most cost-effective, liquid, and efficient way to diversify your portfolio.

-As a 20-year veteran investor and certified financial markets analyst with 80% of my stock portfolio in index funds, I can help you make the decisions to maximize your long-term index investing profits.
+As a 20-year veteran investor and certified financial markets analyst with 80% of my stock portfolio in index funds, I can help you understand how to maximize your long-term index investing profits.

-Index funds have become the most popular investment tool in today’s stock market, yet few people understand what index funds are and how they work.
-All investors need to understand index funds because of their enormous influence.
-Index fund investing is easy, but there are some decisions you will need to make to help you avoid hazards, such as taxes and losses.
+Index funds have become the most popular investment tool in today’s stock market, yet few people understand what they are and how they work.
+Index fund investing is easy, but you will need to make some decisions to help you avoid hazards, such as taxes and losses.

 How to Invest in Index Funds

 The easiest way to invest in an index fund is to purchase an index-tracking ETF through an online broker.
-Alternatively, you can ask your financial advisor to recommend and purchase an index ETF or an index mutual fund on your behalf.
+Alternatively, you can ask your financial advisor to recommend and purchase an index ETF or mutual fund.

 Choosing a trustworthy broker with a large selection of commission-free ETFs is the first step before investing in index funds, as it will save you a lot of money.
-Many brokers offer free stock trades, but the selection of commission-free ETFs is important.
+Many brokers offer free stock trades, but selecting commission-free ETFs is important.
 Before choosing a broker, review their selection of ETFs and no-load mutual funds.

 ETF Fund Fees: Firstrade vs. TDA vs. E-Trade